Multinational corporation: Manufacturing

-Down through the 1930s about 4/5 of the international investments by the multinational corporations was concentrated in the primary sector, especially mining (especially oil) and agriculture (rubber, tobacco, sugar, palm oil, coffee, cocoa, tropical fruits).
+Down through the 1930s, about 80% of the international investments by multinational corporations were concentrated in the primary sector, especially mining (especially oil) and agriculture (rubber, tobacco, sugar, palm oil, coffee, cocoa, and tropical fruits).
 Most went to the Third World colonies.
-That changed dramatically after 1945 as the investors turn to industrialized countries, and invested in manufacturing (especially high-tech electronics, chemicals, drugs and vehicles) as well as trade.
+That changed dramatically after 1945 as investors turned to industrialized countries and invested in manufacturing (especially high-tech electronics, chemicals, drugs, and vehicles) as well as trade.

 Sweden's leading manufacturing concern was SKF, a leading maker of bearings for machinery.
-In order to expand its international business, it decided in 1966 it needed to use the English language.
-Senior officials, although mostly still Swedish, all learned English in all major internal documents were in English, the lingua franca of multinational corporations.
+In order to expand its international business, it decided in 1966 that it needed to use the English language.
+Senior officials, although mostly still Swedish, all learned English, and all major internal documents were in English, the lingua franca of multinational corporations.